szabgab/slides/linux-docker/linux.md

 * The name of the superuser or administrator: `root`
 * The name we use for the common ancestor of the filesystem: `/`
 * The name of the home-directory of user 'root': `/root`
+* `/opt` is usually where people put all kinds of optional installations

 ## Linux Users
 {id: linux-users}